jdmonin/JSettlers2/doc/Readme.developer.md

 - You'll need to run the `build` target once before you run JSettlers, to copy resources into `target` from `src/main/resources/`.

-Continue reading to see how to set up the builds and the coding style in Eclipse.
+Continue reading to see how to set up the builds and the run configs in Eclipse.
+A later section walks through the coding style expected for pull requests or patch submissions.

 ## Build Setup and Results